What's the point of all the focus on collaboration?

 According to a white paper by UNC Kenan-Flagler Business School, when collaboration permeates the entire organization, there are huge benefits to your bottom line, which includes engaged employees, retention and attraction of talent, increased velocity, and profitability.

 But these aren't the only benefits of team collaboration.
-We took a look at our own experience, how internal and external collaboration in Wrike has impacted the company, and we realized that a collaborative culture is actually the single most potent element for an organization's survival.
+We took a look at our own experience, how internal, external, and virtual collaboration in Wrike has impacted the company, and we realized that a collaborative culture is actually the single most potent element for an organization's survival.

 The 11 Benefits of Team Collaboration